 For example, if your employer offers 401(k) matching, take advantage of this program.
 At many employers, this can be a dollar for dollar matching.
 This means that your retirement investment doubles from day one.
 Try not to let student loans get in the way of this vital retirement building tool.

 It’s also worth noting that money contributed to certain retirement accounts can lower your monthly payment on federal loans.
-For borrowers considering Public Service Loan Forgiveness, this can be a very powerful tool.
+For borrowers considering Public Service Loan Forgiveness, this can be a potent tool.

 Use Your Income to Leverage Lower Payments

-Sadly, refinancing is a service that isn’t available to the people who most desperately need it due to the credit score and income requirements.
-However, for people who can already afford their student loan payments, it can make the process substantially quicker and less expensive.
+Sadly, refinancing is a service that isn’t available to the people who desperately need it due to the credit score and income requirements.
+However, it can make the process substantially quicker and less expensive for people who can already afford their student loan payments.

 The first real job after college is an exciting time.
 A steady paycheck opens the door to many new opportunities.
 One opportunity that should be utilized is the chance to get your student loans under control.